 Solution 2: Check Call Audio Routing

-Just Check this: Settings app on iPhone > General > Accessibility > Scroll to Call Audio Routing > Automatic.
+For iOS 12 or earlier: Settings app on iPhone > General > Accessibility > Scroll to Call Audio Routing > Automatic.

 Solution 3: Reset all Settings